 To make a long story short, I'm going to make each county a data point, and plot "logarithm of the ratio of black-on-white violent incidents to white-on-black violent incidents in 2020" as the dependent variable, and "logarithm of the ratio of white population to black population in 2020" as the independent variable.
 It's important to take logarithms to transform a hyperbolic operation (taking a ratio) into a linear operation.
-That makes choosing a black-to-white ratio equivalent to choosing a white-to-black ratio, so that the choice becomes arbitrary.
+That makes choosing a black-to-white ratio equivalent (up to a sign) to choosing a white-to-black ratio, so that the choice becomes arbitrary.
 I'm going to take a linear regression of this plot to estimate the ratio of interracial violence when the black population is equal to the white population.
 Here is the script to generate the plot.
 Here are the results:

 (In this paragraph, "white" means white (hispanic+non-hispanic)).
 According to this regression, the expected ratio of black-on-white to white-on-black crimes is 10^0.493 = 3.11 when the black population is equal to the white population.
 But just taking the total of the interracial crimes in the USA gives a ratio of 2.81.
 This underestimates the expected ratio of black-on-white to white-on-black crimes at equal population by a factor of 3.11/2.81 = 1.11.